 She has shown throughout the south, in New Orleans, Louisiana, Charlotte, North Carolina, Atlanta, Georgia, Louisville, Kentucky, Miami, Florida, Lafayette, Louisiana, El Dorado, Arkansas, Savannah, Georgia and Bay St Louis, Mississippi.
 She recently had a one-person museum show at The Alexandria Museum of Art in Alexandria, LA.
 Her work was also recently featured in Louisiana Vistas Magazines, Where is Louisiana Art.

 She presently resides in Alexandria, Louisiana and New Orleans, Louisiana with her husband Scott Anderson.
 She has three children, Rachel, Jesse and Hannah.
 She is currently focused on a series of landscapes of the farm on which she lives in Central Louisiana.
-She continues to paint everyday from wherever she is in the world.
+She continues to paint everyday from wherever she is in the worlds.